Deiangh/CipherQuest/README.md

 users can start deciphering messages, earn points, and climb the leaderboard.

 ## Contributing
 Contributions are welcome!
-If you'd like to contribute to CipherQuest, please follow these steps:
+If you'd like to contribute to CipherJourney, please follow these steps:
 + Fork the repository
 + Create a new branch: git checkout +b feature+name
 + Make your changes and commit them: git commit +m 'Add new feature'